A registered nurse and public health expert, Congresswoman Underwood brings a critical perspective to Congress.

 Congresswoman Lauren Underwood represents Illinois’ 14th Congressional District, a suburban, exurban, and rural district in northern Illinois.

 In 2018, Congresswoman Underwood was the first person of color, first woman, and first millennial elected to represent her district.
 She flipped IL-14 from red to blue in a historic fashion in 2018, defeating a four-term Republican incumbent.
 When she was sworn into office in 2019, she became the youngest Black woman to ever serve in Congress.
-In 2022, Lauren was elected to serve in House Leadership by her colleagues.
-She currently serves as co-chair of the Democratic Policy and Communications Committee, where she focuses on messaging.
+In 2022, Lauren was elected to serve in House Leadership by her colleagues — she currently serves as Co-Chair of the Democratic Policy and Communications Committee, where she focuses on messaging for the Caucus.

 Congresswoman Underwood has proven herself to be a hard worker and an effective leader for her community.
-She currently serves on the House Committee on Appropriations, where she is a senior member on the Agriculture and Homeland Security subcommittees.
-Lauren has had fourteen pieces of legislation signed into law by both Democratic and Republican presidents.
+She currently serves on the House Committee on Appropriations, where she is the Ranking Member Homeland Security subcommittee.
+Lauren has had eighteen pieces of legislation signed into law by both Democratic and Republican presidents.

 She has made access to high-quality, affordable health care a signature issue.
 Her bill, the Healthcare Affordability Act, was signed into law as part of President Biden’s American Rescue Plan, and extended in the Inflation Reduction Act.